 Report: Reports can be generated in the Force apps at any time by the account owner or admins (from the Reports tab).
 Reports are delivered as CSV files via email.
 Available reports include vehicle health, idling, vehicle usage, driver summary, RoadScore, fleet inventory, trip history, and hardware status.

-Risky driving behavior: Force dashboard feature that gives you valuable insight into driver behaviors such as harsh brakes, rapid accelerations, idling, phone usage while driving, cornering, and speeding.
+Risky driving behavior: Force dashboard feature that gives you valuable insight into driver behaviors such as harsh brakes, rapid accelerations, idling, and speeding.

-RoadScore: Feature that generates a driver score based on the risky driving behaviour criteria and other stats.
+RoadScore: Feature that generates a driver score for every trip (and cumulatively) based on the risky driving behaviour criteria and other stats.

 Service agreement: Terms that govern usage, returns, program/product performance, etc. in Force.

 Service schedule: Service schedules are set by automotive manufacturers.
-Force will generate alerts for you if there are any scheduled services for your vehicles.
+Force will generate alerts of any scheduled services for your vehicles.

 Trails: Force feature that shows timeline of trips for a vehicle or a driver.